Planning a visit

 2.book early

 The programme is popular so book early.
 Most programmes include a workshop component so allow a morning or afternoon for your outing – about two hours for most age groups.
-Secondary school classes from outside Dunedin are welcome to come to the Gallery for the whole day.
 The Gallery opens at 10am but school groups can visit from as early as 9:30 am.

 3.the basics